 The island is about 486km long and 274km wide, and covers approximately 32,600 square miles.
-The island of Ireland has 32 counties: there are 26 in the Republic of Ireland and six in Northern Ireland.
-There are also four provinces on the island.
-The Republic of Ireland is a parliamentary democracy with a president as its head of state.
+The island of Ireland has 32 counties; there are 26 in the Republic of Ireland and six in Northern Ireland.
+The Republic of Ireland is a parliamentary democracy with a president as head of state.
 Northern Ireland has its own regional government, but is part of the United Kingdom.
 There are about 6 million people living on the island - 4.3 million people live in the Republic of Ireland and 1.7 million in Northern Ireland.

-One third of the population on the island of Ireland is under the age of 29.
+One third of the population is under 29.